IceHacks/pls-bot/README.md

     -   Enter the ID of the channel you wish to bot in
     -   Enter the amount of cash you want your bot to bet

 There are some features of this left out because I don't want to give them to you.
 But maybe I'll make more available later.
-If you use this (I suggest not) your should use an alt account that is not signed in.
+If you use this (I suggest not) you should use an alt account that is not signed in.
 And use that account as your hidden personal bank.

 IceHacks.